 What a lot of people don’t realise is that fabric face masks shouldn’t be used in any circumstances, especially amongst healthcare workers.
 But surgical masks are suitable for covering your mouth and nose.
 They are secured to your head with laces or elastics.
 These masks are made to generate one-way protection for healthcare workers as they are made to capture their droplets.

-But surgical masks are not the only thing that will keep your workers safe, you can provide them with respirators too.
+But Medical masks and Respirators are not the only thing that will keep your workers safe, you can provide them with respirators too.
 They are tight masks that will seal off their faces and protect the person who is wearing it because it works in a bidirectional sense.

 Another thing to keep in mind is the different classification systems.
 The American system classifieds it according to the percentage of particles that are found in a diameter >0.3 µm that can be filtered tough the mask.
 But the European system classifieds them according to the FFP1/2/3 system.
 For example, the N95 mask in the American classification system is comparable to the FFP2/ P2 face mask in the European classification system.